ncatlab/nlab-content/pages/4/4/3/2/2344/content.md

 There is substantial variation in (Der5).
 Sometimes it is convenient to assume this property when $I$ is any (perhaps finite) [[free category]].
 Some references do not include (Der5) at all in the definition, instead calling a derivator **strong** if it satisfies (Der5).

-+--{: .query}
-[[Mike Shulman]]: It's clear to me that these are desirable requirements, which are moreover satisfied by all derivators of the form $Ho(C)$, but I would really like a conceptual explanation for why these axioms are *sufficient*.
-=--

 It is easy to see that if $C$ has pointwise left and right Kan extensions along all functors in $Dia$, then its representable prederivator is a derivator.
 Somewhat more difficult to prove is that if $C$ is a [[model category]] (or more generally, has well-behaved homotopy Kan extensions), then the prederivator $Ho(C)$ is also a derivator.
 Thus the derivator encodes the notions of [[homotopy colimit]] and of [[homotopy limit]].
 Note again that this way of seeing homotopy (co)limits does not use anything besides usual (2-)category theory.